kiboschool/course-pm-and-design/src/assessments.md

 ---

-Throghout the course, you work to develop an idea into a work-ready software product.
+This course will teach you how to go from idea to development-ready software product.
+You will begin with a well-defined user problem (a "how might we"), prototype and design numerous solutions, conduct user research, then craft a UI prototype and product requirements document.
 The majority of your assessments will be milestones toward your final project.

 There are six assessments total in the course, including the final project.
 Each assessment and it's share towards your final grade is summarized below: